Siddharth-Nama/Mercato_Agency/README.md

-# Mercato Agency
+# Mercato Agency - Landing Page Project

-Mercato Agency is a modern digital marketing website built with Next.js.
-This repository contains the website source code used to showcase services such as content creation, graphic design, video editing, SEO, and Shopify store setup.
+This repository contains the landing page I built during my internship at Mercato Agency.
+It's a showcase of my work developing their modern digital marketing website using Next.js, demonstrating both technical skills and business understanding.
+The site presents Mercato Agency's services including content creation, graphic design, video editing, SEO, and Shopify store setup.

+> Note: This is an example project created as part of my internship experience at Mercato Agency.

 ## For non-technical visitors